mozfet/ExpertBox/README.md

 # ExpertBox
-[ExpertBox.com](https://ExpertBox.com) is a free to use knowledge automation platform used by experts from different knowledge domains to create constructs of systematic conversations that converse unattended with consumers, for free or for a small fee.
+[ExpertBox.com](https://ExpertBox.com) is used by experts from different knowledge domains to create constructs of systematic conversations that converse unattended with consumers, for free or for a small fee.
+In other words everyone can build their own chatbot for free, and then charge people to talk to it.

 Constructs are automated conversations and business process automation flows, created on [ExpertBox.com](https://ExpertBox.com) using the construct designer.
 Users can have paid or free or subscribe to sessions with constructs and access these session via the Construct Viewer.